APC Primaries: 70 Senators, Reps Lose Return Tickets

 Source: Twitter

-Ex-LP lawmakers who defected to APC lost primaries
+Ex-LP lawmakers who defected to APC lose primaries

-According to Vanguard, the federal lawmakers elected on the platform of the Labour Party but defected to the APC after their inauguration, and now lost their re-election bid in the ruling party's primaries, are listed below:
+According to Vanguard, the federal lawmakers who were elected on the platform of the Labour Party but defected to the APC after their inauguration, and have now lost their re-election bid in the ruling party's primaries, are listed below:

-Esosa Iyawo, the lawmaker representing Oredo Federal Constituency in Edo state, lost the primary to Paddy Iyanu, Edo South Senator Neda Imasuen, Tochukwu Okere in Imo, Bassey Akiba of Cross River and Plateau's Daulyop Fom, among others.
+Esosa Iyawo, the lawmaker representing the Oredo Federal Constituency in Edo state, lost the primary to Paddy Iyanu, Others include Edo South Senator Neda Imasuen, Tochukwu Okere in Imo, Bassey Akiba of Cross River, and Plateau's Daulyop Fom, among others.

-The APC senators who will not be returning to the Senate for the 11th National Assembly because they either withdrew from the poll or stepped down.
-These included Senator Gbenga Daniel of Ogun state, Plateau Central's Diket Plang, Imo West's Osita Izunaso, Emmanuel Udende and Titus Zam of Benue North-East and Benue West, Osun Central's Olubiyi Fadeyi, Salisu Mustapha from Kwara and Ned Nwoko of Delta North.
+The following APC senators will not be returning to the Senate for the 11th National Assembly because they either withdrew from the poll or stepped down: Senator Gbenga Daniel of Ogun state, Plateau Central's Diket Plang, Imo West's Osita Izunaso, Emmanuel Udende and Titus Zam of Benue North-East and Benue West, Osun Central's Olubiyi Fadeyi, Salisu Mustapha from Kwara, and Ned Nwoko of Delta North.

 APC to ratify primary election results

-Currently, the defeat of the lawmakers is subject to ratification by the APC leadership.
-Currently, no fewer than 58 representatives and 12 senators won't return to the national assembly as they could not secure the party's ticket to pursue their aspirations in the 2027 elections.
+The defeats of the lawmakers are currently subject to ratification by the APC leadership.
+In total, no fewer than 58 representatives and 12 senators won't return to the national assembly as they could not secure the party's ticket to pursue their aspirations in the 2027 elections, Daily Trust reported.

-Also, they cannot pursue their aspirations on another platform because of the newly signed Electoral Act and guidelines.
-The submission for party membership has ended on May 10.
+Also, they cannot pursue their ambitions on another platform because of the newly signed Electoral Act and guidelines, as the deadline for switching party membership ended on May 10.

-Meanwhile, the primary elections were marred with complaints and protests across the country as the ruling party prepared for its governorship and presidential primaries on Thursday, May 21.
-For instance, Senator Adeniyi Adegbonmire, the senator representing Ondo Central, narrowly escaped being killed after he and his supporters were attacked by some armed thugs at his polling unit during the exercise.
+Meanwhile, the primary elections were marred by complaints and protests across the country as the ruling party prepared for its governorship and presidential primaries on Thursday, May 21.
+For instance, Senator Adeniyi Adegbonmire, the senator representing Ondo Central, narrowly escaped death after he and his supporters were attacked by some armed thugs at his polling unit during the exercise.

 Source: Twitter